Twin Star Exorcists: Anime

-An anime television adaptation was announced on the January 2016 cover of Jump Square on December 4, 2015.
+An anime television adaptation was announced in December 2015.
 The series is directed by Tomohisa Taguchi and written by Naruhisa Arakawa, with animation by Studio Pierrot.
-Additionally, Shishō Igarashi is serving as assistant director, Kikuko Sadakata is designing the characters, and Itsuko Takeda is serving as chief animation director.
+Shishō Igarashi served as assistant director, with character designs by Kikuko Sadakata, and Itsuko Takeda serving as chief animation director.
+The series was broadcast for 50 episodes on TV Tokyo and other TX Network stations from April 6, 2016, to March 29, 2017.
 The series' first opening theme song is "Valkyrie -Ikusa Otome-" (Valkyrie -戦乙女-) by Wagakki Band, while the first ending theme is "Eyes" (アイズ, Aizu) by Hitomi Kaji.
 The second opening theme, "Re:Call", is performed by the idol group i☆Ris, while the second ending theme, "Yadori-boshi" (宿り星) is performed by the two-man group Itowokashi (Kashitarō Itō and Ryō Miyada).
 The third opening theme, "sync" is performed by lol, while the third ending theme "Hide & Seek" is performed by Girlfriend.
 The fourth opening theme, "Kanadeai" is performed by Itowokoashi, while the fourth ending theme "Hotarubi" is performed by Wagakki Band.

-The series began airing on April 6, 2016 on TV Tokyo and other TX Network stations, and later on AT-X and ended on March 29, 2017 with 50 episodes aired.
-Animax Asia aired the series with English Subtitles.
-Crunchyroll is simulcasting the series worldwide outside of Asia, and also released the series on Blu-ray + DVD with an English dub.
-Part 1 (Episodes 1-13) has been released on July 24, 2018 with a collector's box to store the later three parts, and Part 2 (Episodes 14-26) on September 18, 2018.
-Part 3 (Episodes 27-40) was released on November 13, 2018, and Part 4 (Episodes 41-50) on January 8, 2019.
-Chinese streaming site iQiyi has listed the series with fifty episodes.
+Crunchyroll simulcast the series worldwide outside of Asia.
+The home video distribution was handled by Funimation in North America.
+Part 1 (episodes 1–13) were released on July 24, 2018, with a collector's box to store the later three parts; Part 2 (episodes 14–26) was released on September 18 of that same year; Part 3 (episodes 27–40) was released on November 13 of that same year; and Part 4 (episodes 41–50) was released on January 8, 2019.
+Anime Limited distributed the series in the United Kingdom.

-The anime is licensed in North America and the United Kingdom by Crunchyroll, with home video distribution handled by Funimation in North America and by Anime Limited in the UK.
+In Southeast Asia, Animax Asia broadcast the series with English subtitles.